What is an example cause and effect essay?

 – Highlight the language of cause and effect

 The following five-paragraph essay has been provided for you as an example of a cause and effect essay which focuses on both the causes and the effects of a particular topic (the introduction of preliminary-year programmes at universities).
-The language of signalling cause and effect which was outlined in the previous lesson has been highlighted for you here.
+The language of signalling cause and effect which was outlined in the previous chapter has been highlighted for you here.
 However, if you’d like to receive further practice in analysing cause and effect essays and their functions, consider downloading our worksheets for this topic.

 Cause and Effect Essay Question:

 More and more English-medium universities are introducing preliminary-year programmes for non-native speakers of English.
 What are the causes of this, and what effects has the introduction of a preliminary year had on students?

 Cause and Effect Example Essay:

 The concept of the preliminary year was created as recently as the 1990s and has since become an increasingly popular addition to the traditional bachelor’s degree structure (Smith, 2017).
 Generally created to prepare students for the rigours of academia, the preliminary year now means that many non-native students of English are required to spend a minimum of four years to complete an otherwise three-year undergraduate degree.
 Although there might be many reasons for the creation of preliminary programmes, this paper argues that such courses have been primarily adopted for three reasons.
 Not only may the motivation for this be due to the fact that students were previously struggling to meet both the linguistic and cultural demands of their subject, but such motivation may be also because university institutions realised that a fourth year of tuition would greatly increase profit margins.
 As is explained in the following essay, these three factors have likely resulted in numerous effects, which have been both positive and negative for undergraduate students.